juikalan21/basic-port-scanner/README.md

-# basic-port-scanner
+# Simple/Basic port scanner
-this is an example program of a basic port scanner using the socket module
+This is an easy yet an interesting start to building more complex port and vulnerability scanners.